hykzr/SimuNUS_submission/README.md

 ![SimuNUS](SimuNUS-Logo.png)
 # SimuNUS Submissions

-As orbital requires the GitHub repository to be private, we created this separate public repository to display the markdown files
+As orbital requires the GitHub repository to be private, we created this separate public repository to showcase our achievements in SimuNUS

 ### Milestone 1